taiki-e/parse-changelog/tests/fixtures/pin-project.md

 ## [0.4.23] - 2020-07-27

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Fix compile error with `?Sized` type parameters.](https://github.com/taiki-e/pin-project/pull/263)

 ## [0.4.22] - 2020-06-14

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - Documentation improvements.

 ## [0.4.21] - 2020-06-13

+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/pull/335).

 - [Deprecated `#[project]`, `#[project_ref]`, and `#[project_replace]` attributes due to some unfixable limitations.](https://github.com/taiki-e/pin-project/pull/244)